Curtain of Poppies comes to Llandrindod Wells

 Now part of the Curtain of Poppies has been unveiled at an opening ceremony held at County Hall in Llandrindod Wells last week (Tuesday, May 1) where it will be on display until Friday, May 25.

-Over 50 people including council dignitaries, representatives from the Royal British Legion and community organisations attended the opening event including pupils from Llandrindod High School, who took part in a poetry recital.
+Over 50 people including council dignitaries, representatives from the Royal British Legion and community organisations attended the opening event.
+Pupils from Llandrindod High School took part in a poetry recital.